Super quick engine bay cleaning and detailing

 Things you will need

 For this job you need two products and some tools; our multi-purpose, water based citrus cleaner, Orange Agent, and the great exterior plastic and rubber cleaner Vinyl Revival.
-You will also need two clean Dirty Deeds microfibre cloths, and one Square Bear applicator, plus some small, medium soft bristled brushes you can get from most Auto or hardware shops for cleaning in tight and hard to reach areas.
+You will also need two clean Dirty Deeds microfibre cloths, or our Twisted Little Suckers, and one Square Bear applicator, plus some small, medium soft bristled brushes you can get from most Auto or hardware shops for cleaning in tight and hard to reach areas.

 Step 1